 For additional relief, remember to:

-- Place the flange on your breast before a pumping session to ensure it fits correctly.
+- Choose the right flange size: Place the flange on your breast before a pumping session to ensure it fits correctly.
 It must create a seal by covering your areola and nipple, and the tunnel of the flange must fit over your nipple, leaving about 3–5mm of extra circumference around it.

-- Speaking about the breast pump settings, increase the suction gradually after your breasts have started to leak milk.
-If you feel pain while breast pumping, lower the suction a bit.
+- Adjust pump settings properly: Speaking about the breast pump settings, increase the suction gradually after your breasts have started to leak milk.
+If you feel pain while breastfeeding, lower the suction a bit.

 Related Blogs